Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Introduction

-Here, we present a proposal for implementing a CPS in circuit QED in which spin entanglement is converted in photon-frequency entanglement.
+\mbox{}\\ \addGR{In this work,} we go beyond previous theoretical proposals and existing experiments by exploring the possibility of generating frequency-entangled photon pairs in a waveguide circuit QED setup.
+These photons propagate through separate transmission lines ({flying qubits}), without involving photon cavities and their generation does not require charge currents.

 The scheme is shown in Fig.~\ref{fig:1}(a), where the CPS is realized with two separate DQDs, one on the left and the other on the right of a superconducting nanocontact.
 Each of the DQDs is capacitively coupled to a transmission line.
-No cavities are required as the photons are emitted directly and irreversibly into the continuum spectrum of the two separate transmission lines.
-When the electronic system is initialized in one of the excited states - as described in detail in the next sections - photon emission occurs.
-Since the QDs are not connected to normal electrodes, the split Cooper pair, delocalised over the two DQDs, remains in the system even after that the system relaxes by emitting entangled photons.
+When the electronic system is initialized in an excited state - as described in detail in the next sections - photon emission occurs.
+Since the QDs are not connected to normal electrodes, the two electrons, delocalised over the two DQDs, remains in the system even after the system relaxes by emitting entangled photons.

-The system of Fig.~\ref{fig:1}(a) can be a powerful resource for quantum technologies as it provides quantum photon entanglement on demand in the microwave domain using only electronically-driven devices on a chip.

-Indeed, our proposal has several advantages: (i) it is based on fully electronic gate controls; (ii) it does not require cavities, thus avoiding the experimental problem of cross-talking between two cavities; (iii) no optical drives and signals are needed, neither time-dependent control of optical, electrical or magnetic pulses, or synchronized switching; (iv) the entangled photons frequencies are tunable and are determined by the electronic levels of the two DQDs; (v) there is no need to measure current or noise correlations to detect entanglement ; (vi) it generates photon in the microwave regime and its experimental implementation is possible with state-of-the-art fabrication techniques; (vii) it has optimized detection, as emitted photons are confined in one-dimensional lines.